 Fisher was a critic and writer whose work often explored colonial legacies and sites of conflict including Ireland, Native America, the Black Atlantic and Palestine.
 She championed artists including Francis Alÿs, Sonia Boyce, Willie Doherty, Jimmie Durham, Edgar Heap of Birds, Susan Hiller, Tina Keane, Gabriel Orozco, Anne Tallentire and Steve McQueen.
 She taught widely including at Middlesex University, Byam Shaw and the Royal College of Art, where she was instrumental in founding the Curating Contemporary Art programme.
 She had a long-standing and productive working relationship with Matt's Gallery and our director Robin Klassnik, often writing on artists that were shown here and sometimes penning press releases for the gallery.

-In May 2022 a monthly reading group led by Michelle Williams Gamaker began, drawing on material held in Jean’s archive.
+In May 2022 an ongoing reading group led by Michelle Williams Gamaker began, drawing on material held in Jean’s archive.
+See our Events pages for more details.